Roofing Adhesives 101 • Important Facts and Guidelines

-While not used to attach the shingles to the roof deck, roofing adhesive is used to prevent wind-uplift of the shingles.
-This can be done by applying dabs of the adhesive (roof cement) under the ends of the shingle tabs of every shingle on the roof.
+Supplementary applications of roofing adhesive, in the form of asphaltic roof cement, is very often used to prevent wind-uplift of the shingles.
+This is done by carefully applying dabs of the adhesive (roof cement) under the ends of the shingle tabs of every shingle on the roof.

-Many roofing contractors will not do this, as it’s time-consuming (and therefore expensive) and many homeowners do not think to ask them to do it.
+Many roofing contractors will not do this, as it’s extremely time-consuming (and therefore expensive) and many homeowners do not think to ask them to do it (or want to pay for it).
 But by preventing wind damage, this technique can greatly increase the life expectancy of the roof.

 Some professional roof consultants will even specify two spots of roof cement under every single shingle tab on the roof, because it is so effective at preventing long-term damage.

-In addition, minor roof repairs or emergency repairs on all types of shingle roofs are often made using roof adhesives, when proper repairs are considered too expensive or can’t be done immediately.
+In addition to addressing wind uplift issues, roof adhesives are used to make minor roof repairs or emergency repairs on all types of shingle roofs, when proper repairs are considered too expensive or can’t be done immediately.